Exact and approximate inference in graphical models: variable elimination and beyond: Introduction

-In this paper we focus on approaches of type $(a)$ and $(c)$, and we will review techniques for exact or approximate inference in graphical models borrowed from both optimization and computer science.
-They are computationally efficient, yet not standard in the statistician toolkit.
-Our purpose is to show that the characterization of the structure of the graph $G$ associated to a graphical model (precise definitions are given in Section \ref{sec: GM}) enables both to determine if the exact calculation of the quantities of interest (marginal distribution, normalization constant, mode) can be implemented efficiently and to derive a class of operational algorithms.
-When the answer is no, the same analysis enables to design algorithms to compute an approximation of the desired quantities for which an acceptable complexity can be obtained.
+In this paper, we focus on approaches of type $(a)$ and $(c)$, and we will review techniques for exact or approximate inference in graphical models borrowed from both optimisation and computer science.
+They are computationally efficient, yet not always standard in the statistician toolkit.
+The characterisation of the structure of the graph $G$ associated to a graphical model (precise definitions are given in Section \ref{sec: GM}) enables both to determine if the exact calculation of the quantities of interest (marginal distribution, normalisation constant, mode) can be implemented efficiently and to derive a class of operational algorithms.
+When the exact calculation cannot be achieved efficiently, a similar analysis of the problem enables the practitioner to design algorithms to compute an approximation of the desired quantities with an associated acceptable complexity.
+Our aim is to provide the reader with the key elements to understand the power of these tools for statistical inference in graphical models.